gsbDBI/ds-wgan/docs/source/train.rst

 Training Models
 ^^^^^^^^^^^^^^^

-The function `train` trains the model.
+The function `train` trains the model, more specifically the generator and the critic (discriminator).
+If a `context_var` is specified, a cWGAN is trained, the default is a regular WGAN.
+The training procedure is described in detail in `Gulrajani et al 2017 <http://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf>`_.

   .. code-block:: python